-Do not take NSAIDs:

-- if you have had an asthma attack, hives, or other allergic reaction with aspirin or any other NSAIDs. - right before or after heart bypass surgery.
+Do not take an NSAID medicine: • if you have had an asthma attack, hives, or other allergic reaction with aspirin or any other NSAIDs.

+right before or after heart bypass surgery
-Before taking NSAIDs, tell your healthcare provider about all of your medical conditions, including if you:

-- have liver or kidney problems
+Before taking NSAIDS, tell your healthcare provider about all of your medical conditions, including if you:• if you have liver or kidney problems

-- have high blood pressure

-- have asthma
+- if you have high blood pressure - if you have asthma

-- are pregnant or plan to become pregnant.
-Talk to your healthcare provider if you are considering

-taking NSAIDs during pregnancy.
+• if you are pregnant or plan to become pregnant.
+Talk to your healthcare provider if you are considering taking NSAIDs during pregnancy.
 You should not take NSAIDs after 29 weeks of pregnancy.